alharrison/ssh_mlkem_draft/draft-harrison-sshm-mlkem.md

 {::boilerplate bcp14-tagged}

+## ML-KEM Key Exchange Message Numbers
+When using ML-KEM as the Key Exchange Method, the following private namespace message numbers are defined in this document:
+    #define SSH_MSG_KEX_KEM_INIT               30
+    #define SSH_MSG_KEX_KEM_REPLY              31

 # Key Exchange Method: ML-KEM
 The client sends SSH_MSG_KEX_KEM_INIT.
 With this, the client sends C_INIT which is the ephemeral client ML-KEM public key, C_PK.
 C_PK represents the 'pk' output of the post-quantum KEM's 'KeyGen' at the client.